Will AI Replace...

 Environmental Scientist?

-"AI can crunch climate data faster than you can say 'carbon footprint,' but good luck getting ChatGPT to wade through toxic sludge to collect soil samples or explain to angry townspeople why their water tastes funny."
+"AI can crunch your pollution data faster than you can say 'carbon footprint,' but good luck getting ChatGPT to wade into a contaminated wetland with a soil auger."

 ⏱ Timeline: 3-5 years